AdobeDocs/commerce-learn.en/help/site-management/create-bundle-product.md

 ## Restore product options

 When updating bundle product options, make sure to include all the options you want to associate with this product.
 If your original set of options contained three products and one was removed, include all three options in the POST request to ensure that the product bundle specifies all the options.
-If you include only the option you removed, then the updated product bundle includes only that option.
+If you included only the option you removed, then the updated product bundle includes only that option.

 Locate the option ID by reviewing the response from the [GET request](#get-a-bundle-product-using-curl) for the bundle product.
 In the previous example, the `option_id` is `35`.